A2 · ElementaryEnglish

 Examples:

-• “Chris’s dog is very friendly.” or “Chris’ dog is very friendly.” → Both are acceptable.
+• “Chris's dog is very friendly.” / “Chris' dog is very friendly.” → Both spellings are correct.

 Examples: